 Severe acid reflux can make your stomach and throat feel uncomfortable or even hurt.
 Asthma can make it very difficult to breathe.
 Did you know they can affect each other and make each other worse?
-And did you know treating acid reflux can help with asthma, too?
+And did you know treating it can help with asthma, too?

 What is acid reflux?

 Acid reflux is when stomach acid reverses direction out of the stomach and into the esophagus and possibly the throat and upper airway.
-GERD – or gastroesophageal reflux disease – is a severe version of acid reflux that affects the esophagus and often manifests with severe heartburn and sometimes chest pain.
+GERD – or gastroesophageal reflux disease – is a severe version that affects the esophagus and often manifests with severe heartburn and sometimes chest pain.
 LPR, or laryngopharyngeal reflux, occurs when the reflux makes it up to the throat and/or into the larynx or voice box regions, CEENTA ENT doctor Chad Kessler, MD, said.
-Silent reflux occurs when there is reflux and no significant heartburn-like symptoms are noted.
+Silent reflux occurs when no significant heartburn-like symptoms are noted.
 Sometimes LPR and silent reflux occur simultaneously.
 Symptoms that may be noted are:

 - Increased throat clearing